peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 * <code>NullPointerException</code> - The parameter "charList" is null.

 ### IsNormalized
-    @Deprecated public static boolean IsNormalized(List<Integer> charList, Normalization form) Deprecated.&nbsp;Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.
+    @Deprecated public static boolean IsNormalized​(List<Integer> charList, Normalization form) Deprecated.
+<div class='deprecationComment'>Either convert the list to a String or wrap it in an ICharacterInput and
+ call the corresponding overload instead.</div>

 ### ReadChar
     public int ReadChar()
-Deprecated.&nbsp;
+Deprecated.

 **Specified by:**